Introduction to Peace Studies

 Special Topics in International Film and Literature

 This course, organized around a rotating thematic topic in a given semester, will focus on social, economic, and cultural disparity as represented by filmmakers and authors.
 Of particular interest will be issues of nationalism; difference/identity; displacement; globalization; resources/wealth; environmental degradation; and control of information in post-war, post-colonial and/or post-Cold War societies.
 When possible, filmmakers and authors will be invited for special sessions of this course.
 Repeatable if topic is different.
-Prerequisites: 100-level course in peace studies or permission of instructor.
+Prerequisites: sophomore standing or permission of instructor.
 Variable semesters.
 Department.

 Issues in Conflict Resolution